subvisual/subvisual-puppet/README.md

 A Puppet module and a few helper scripts to set up web servers

+# Puppet module

+The module contains common patterns to be used in puppet manifests accross different web applications.
+It is available on [puppet forge](https://forge.puppetlabs.com/groupbuddies/gb).

 # Provisioning a machine

 ## 1. Base provisioning